 Video transcript here

-The Geography department has official ERASMUS exchange programmes with universities in Germany (Gottingen), the Netherlands (Groningen, where many of the courses are given in English), and Belgium (Leuvan).
-This enables students on the 4-year Study Abroad course to spend Year 3 at a partner institution.
+The School has official ERASMUS exchange programmes with universities in Germany (Gottingen), the Netherlands (Groningen, where many of the courses are given in English), and Belgium (Leuvan).
+This enables students on the four-year Study Abroad course to spend Year 3 at a partner institution.